 - When there is excess supply, the price at which products are being offered is higher than the equilibrium price.
 Therefore, the amount offered is greater than the quantity demanded.
 As a result, bidders will lower prices to increase sales.

-- On the other hand, when there is as hortage of products, it means that the price of the offered good is less than the equilibrium price.
+- On the other hand, when there is a shortage of products, it means that the price of the offered goods is less than the equilibrium price.
 The amount demanded is greater than the quantity offered.
-So the bidders will increase the price, since there are many buyers for few units of the good so that the number of plaintiffs decreases, and the break-even point is established.
+So the bidders will increase the price.
+Since there are many buyers for a few units of the goods.
+So that the number of plaintiffs decreases and the break-even point is established.

 By transferring to a graph the supply and demand behaviors we have just explained, it is understood that the supply curve (0, blue line) is increasing and the demand curve (D, red line) is decreasing.
 The point where they cross is known as market equilibrium.

-If we start from the initial point in which the quantity Q1 of a good is demanded at the price P1, and due to some external cause there is an increase in demand up to the quantity Q2, the price of the good will increase to P2.
+If we start from the initial point in which the quantity Q1 of a good is demanded at the price P1.
+Owing to some external cause there is an increase in demand up to the quantity Q2, the price of the good will increase to P2.

-If, on the contrary, it happens that the sellers for some reason decrease their production (for example, floods cause wheat production to decrease), in the graph we observe a movement of the supply curve (O) to the left and, therefore, increases The price of the good in question and thus the demand will be reduced.
+If, on the contrary, it happens that the sellers for some reason decrease their production (for example, floods cause wheat production to decrease).
+In the graph, we observe a movement of the supply curve (O) to the left.
+Therefore, increases the price of the good in question.
+Thus the demand will be reduced.

-How does competition affect the Law of Supply and Demand?
+Competition Affects the Law of Supply and Demand

 Types of Competition

 Perfect competition: It is an almost ideal economic situation and unlikely in reality.
-It is a market in which the market price arises from the interaction between companies or people who demand a product and others who produce and offer it.
-None of the agents can influence the price of the good or service , that is, they are price-acceptors.
+It is a market in which the market price arises from the interaction between companies or people.
+Who demand a product and others who produce and offer it.
+None of the agents can influence the price of the goods or services.
+That is, they are price-acceptors.

 Imperfect competition: Individual sellers have the ability to significantly affect the market price of their products or services.
 We can distinguish according to the degree of imperfect competition: